reproto/reproto/doc/spec.md

 Types are named types that are used to designate a data structure that is intended to be serialized.

-Types have a name which must be unique for the package in which it is defined.
+Types have a name which must be unique for the package in which it's defined.

 The following is an example type declaration: